2666: Premise

-The novel revolves around an elusive German author and the unsolved and ongoing murders of women in Santa Teresa, a violent city inspired by Ciudad Juárez and female homicides occurring there.
+The narrative revolves around an elusive German author and the unsolved and ongoing murders of women in Santa Teresa, a violent city inspired by Ciudad Juárez and female homicides occurring there.
 In addition to Santa Teresa, settings and themes include the Eastern Front in World War II, the academic world, mental illness, journalism, and the breakdown of relationships and careers.
 2666 explores 20th-century degeneration through various characters, locations, periods, and stories within stories.
 The novel explores rumours and lost identities throughout all five parts.

 Background

 While Bolaño was writing 2666, he was already sick and on the waiting list for a liver transplant.
 He had never visited Ciudad Juárez but received information and support from friends and colleagues such as the Mexican journalist Sergio González Rodríguez, author of the 2002 book of essays and journalistic chronicles Huesos en el desierto (Spanish: "Bones in the Desert"), concerning the place and its femicides.

-Before his death, Bolaño had discussed the novel with his friend Jorge Herralde (director at Barcelona-based publisher Anagrama), but the sole surviving manuscript was effectively the first draft ever reviewed by another.
+Before his death, Bolaño had discussed the novel with his friend Jorge Herralde (director at Barcelona-based publisher Anagrama), but the sole surviving manuscript was effectively the first draft ever reviewed by another person.

-Originally planning it as a single book, Bolaño then considered publishing "2666" in five volumes to provide more income for his children; however, the heirs decided otherwise, and the book was published in one lengthy volume.
-Bolaño had been well aware of the book's unfinished status and said a month before his death that over a thousand pages still had to be revised.
+Bolaño originally planned to publish 2666 as a single book.
+In anticipation of his death, he then intended for it to be published as five volumes, to provide more income for his children; however, the heirs decided otherwise, and the book was published in one lengthy volume.
+Bolaño had been aware of the book's unfinished status and said a month before his death that over a thousand pages still had to be revised.

 Title

 The meaning of the title, 2666, is typically elusive; even Bolaño's friends did not know why.
 Larry Rohter, writing for The New York Times, notes that Bolaño apparently ascribed an apocalyptic quality to the number.
 Henry Hitchings noted that "the novel's cryptic title is one of its many grim jokes" and maybe a reference to the biblical Exodus from Egypt, supposedly 2,666 years after God created the earth.
-Some speculate the name to be associated with a future date, or to represent the evils of the novel through the number associated with the Devil, 666.
+Some speculate the name to be associated with a future date.
+In the notes at the end of the first English edition of 2666, Ignacio Echevarría conceptualizes the title as a date which "functions as a vanishing point around which the different parts of the novel fall into place."

-While the number does not appear in the book, it does appear in some of Bolaño's other books—in Amulet, a Mexico City road looks like "a cemetery in the year 2666",.
-The Savage Detectives contains an approximate reference: "And Cesárea said something about days to come... and the teacher, to change the subject, asked her what times she meant and when they would be.
+While the number does not appear in the book, it does appear in Bolaño's novel Amulet, in which a Mexico City road is described as "a cemetery in the year 2666".

+The Savage Detectives contains an approximate reference to the year: "And Cesárea said something about days to come... and the teacher, to change the subject, asked her what times she meant and when they would be.
 And Cesárea named a date, sometime around the year 2600.
 Two thousand six hundred and something".